- Who is required to carry workers' compensation insurance?

 - Casual employment or work which occurs occasionally or at irregular times and which is not related to the type of business conducted by the employer.

 - Employment as an outworker.
 (Defined as a person to whom materials are furnished to be treated in any way at a location not under the control of the employer.
 An example would be a worker who receives mass mailing materials from the employer and assembles them at home.)

 - Certain family member employees of a sole proprietor employer who do not reside in the same household as the employer may file an election for exemption with the Industrial Commission.
 See chart for relationships eligible to file an election for exemption.
 We have posted a copy of the form for your convenience.

 To determine if you quality for an exemption, contact one of the Industrial Commission offices.

 Can I buy coverage for exempt employment? (top)

 In some cases, you may elect coverage for exempt employment.
 Contact your insurance agent or representative for more information on electing coverage for exempt employment.

 What are the penalties if I don’t have workers’ compensation insurance? (top)

-First of all, if one of your employees is injured and you do not have workers' compensation insurance in effect at the time of the injury, you can be personally liable for all benefits, including medical and wage loss, provided under the Workers' Compensation Law.
+If one of your employees is injured and you do not have workers' compensation insurance in effect at the time of the injury, you can be personally liable for all benefits, including medical and wage loss, provided under the Workers' Compensation Law.
 An uninsured employer may also be liable for a penalty of 10% of the amount of medical and wage loss benefits as well as attorney fees if an attorney represents the injured worker.

 In addition, employers who operate without workers' compensation insurance can be liable for a penalty of $2.00 per day per employee or $25.00 per day, whichever amount is greater.
 The Workers' Compensation Law authorizes the Industrial Commission to file a lawsuit in district court to obtain an injunction prohibiting the employer from operating the business while in violation of the Workers' Compensation Law.